2016rshah/blog/posts/12-books-12-months-2024.md

 Breathtaking piece of history and journalism.
 Iconic.
 Too many thoughts to record, but valuable knowledge to have acquired.

+### *Poet Tree* by Jonathan Aprea (ed.)
+(June Bonus Round!)

+> "The dark violet and green velour couch, shrink-wrapped night sky, streaked in 90's jazz, up-holstered...
+I draw lines across the stiff fibers.
+I stroke a soft and frivolous thing."

+This is the first issue in a series of six poetry collections curated by Jonathan Aprea.
+Diana invited me to the launch at McNally Jackson on Friday night, and I read it while I took the train into New Jersey for Nick Lancaster's grad party the next morning.
+My favs from the collection were *Sonnet For My Friends* by Kyle Broshnihan, *Kissing Poem* by James Barickman, *A Victory* by Patrick Dundon, *Soggy Sonnet* by Kelsea Brunner, and, of course, *The Arrival* by Diana Cao.

-### *Blood, Tin, and Straw* by Sharon Olds
+### *Blood, Tin, and Straw* by Sharon Olds (July)

 Diana got this collection for me for my birthday, and I was about three quarters of the way through it before it (93 out of 124 pages) got thoroughly waterlogged in Central Park during a breath of rain.
+My copy of Poet Tree also got submerged, but was salvageable.

 Fav poem in a long time was *Coming of Age, 1966*.
 We're back in the 60's bb, for better and worse.
 Other good ones: *Dear Heart*, *Outdoor Shower*, *The Remedy*, *At Home*, *My Mother's Pansies*, *My Father's Diary*, *To My Husband*.

+### *Appalachian Elegy* by bell hooks (July Bonus Round!)

+I moved to Miami!
+J.D.
+Vance got nominated to be the republican VP candidate.
+I'm from Appalaichia, so a lot of my friends provided helpful pointers on Appalachian writers to read other than Hillbilly Elegy (see Dec.
+2019).
+Saw this one recommended and was able to check it out immediately from one of my libraries.
+Loved it way more than I liked *All About Love* by bell hooks (see Jun.
+2021).
+Will try to remember to pull some quotes when I get a chance.

 ---